 From your bouquet to your centerpieces, flowers are always going to be an important part of your wedding day décor.
 But even though your wedding flowers are an essential component, it doesn’t mean you need to spend a fortune to complete your dream wedding day look.
 While most wedding florists are happy to accommodate a specific budget, it helps to go to your first meeting with a clear idea of how you might be able to save money.
 And if you’re DIY’ing your wedding flowers…even better!
 These tips and tricks will help you reign in wedding flower budget without budging on style.

 Choose Seasonal Stems (and Go Wholesale When You Can)

 Local, in-season wedding flowers are a sure-fire way to get the look you’re after without incurring additional charges.
 While you may be after certain blooms, hauling in expensive flowers from around the world can get expensive!
 Instead, consider locally sourced, seasonal flowers, and be sure to mix in easy-to-get favorites like roses and budget savers like carnations.
 Create a pinterest board or provide photos of your ideal look and color scheme to your florist in advance of your meeting.
 He or she will be able to be prepared with photos of previous work and can advise on local, in-season stems that match your inspiration.

 Candles or lanterns are a great way to add to the overall aesthetic while actually taking down the costs.
 Candelabras or pillar candles will help fill the table, meaning your florist will have to use less flowers in the arrangements to make a statement.
+You can also alternate tables, meaning one table will have flowers while the other will have candles only.
 The candles will help to soften the room and set the ambiance, and guests won’t even know they were a cost-saving measure.